The cough — not the sneeze — deserves the blessing.

 Or if you’re like me, you sneeze when you eat a Tic-Tac or an Altoid.

 We rarely sneeze due to illness or impending illness, and yet the standard response to a sneeze is to say, “God bless you” or simply “Bless you.”
-We respond as if something bad has happened or is happening when this is rarely the case.
+We respond as if something bad has happened or is happening, even though this is rarely the case.

-I’m aware of why we offer a blessing following a sneeze, but still, it’s kind of stupid.
+I’m aware of why we offer a blessing after a sneeze, but it’s still kind of stupid.
 Right?
-And since the practice is hundreds of years old when human beings did not understand germ theory, maybe we can dispense with the practice altogether.
+And since the practice is hundreds of years old, when human beings did not yet understand germ theory, maybe we can dispense with it altogether.

 Since it’s stupid.